Success Story

 An innovative marketing strategy, co-branded with Energy Trust and NW Natural, included direct mail, social media and outreach to residential and small business customers.
 Advertising efforts used geo-targeting to market the highest possible incentives to eligible customers.

 Treating the entire community as a customer allows Energy Trust to customize offers based on local needs.
-For example, after finding that more than two-thirds of the households in Cottage Grove and Creswell were eligible for its income-qualified Savings Within Reach offer—which come with its highest incentives applied as an instant discount—Energy Trust removed the requirements for local customers to prove income qualifications, making it easier for them to participate.
+For example, after finding that more than two-thirds of the households in Cottage Grove and Creswell were eligible for its income-qualified Savings Within Reach offer—which come with its highest incentives applied as an instant discount—Energy Trust removed the requirements for local customers to self-identify their income qualifications, making it easier for them to participate.

 Engaging trusted local contractors to get the word out about these localized offers is a key element of community-focused programs.
 That’s why Energy Trust offered local trade allies working in the pilot areas an additional $4,000 to support their marketing efforts—that doubles the amount of annual business development funds they would normally be eligible for.